 - One-time information messages: These are one-time messages are sent to a user to inform the user of specific issue content.
 The user has the option to learn more on follow-up page.
 No further communication will occur unless prompted by the user.
 The Hotline will not provide crisis services in this type of interaction.

 Users can opt-out of services by texting ‘STOP’ to our shortcode any time.
-Users will be charged standard text messaging rates relative to their provider’s plans.
+Users can ask for help by texting ‘HELP’ to our shortcode any time.
+Message and data rates may apply.
+Message frequency may vary.
+Carriers are not liable for the delayed or undelivered messages.
 Users should be aware and mindful that text messages sent using modern smart phones are saved indefinitely and could compromise their safety.
 Users concerned for their physical safety and well-being are encouraged to contact The Hotline at 1-800-799-7233.

 Software as a Service and Application Service Providers (3rd party)